 My name is Matthew Kenneth Gray and I am an ASCAP (American Society of Composers, Authors & Publishers) Author, Owner of Grandma’s Mantel Music (ASCAP), Verse Writer (Humor), Aspiring Film/TV Extra, and Blogger.
-I am also a member of the NSAI (Nashville Songwriters Association International), AIMP (Association of Independent Music Publishers) and SONA (Songwriters Of North America).
+I am also a member of the NSAI (Nashville Songwriters Association International), AIMP (Association of Independent Music Publishers), SONA (Songwriters Of North America) & an Associate Member of The Dramatists Guild.
 I am an ongoing contributor to the Songwriter’s Hall of Fame so many generations that come after us will enjoy the legacy of Songwriters and our ongoing contribution to the planet.

 The Jose Amesti Property Map

 I am a proud descendant of Spanish families (Amesti/Pinto/Vallejo) who came to America for a better life.
 They settled in the Monterey Bay Area – Central California region and had been awarded land grants they turned into ranchos.
 A well known & documented on property was “Rancho los Corralitos.”
 Below is a picture of me and Mom at the historic “Casa Amesti,” also once owned by relatives in Monterey, CA.

 The family was honored by Watsonville by naming Pinto Lake & Park after it as well as Amesti School and Amesti Road.
 Here’s a cool Wikipedia Page about it all: Rancho los Corralitos.
 I mention this because I believe this heritage fills me with both pride and purpose.
 You’ll also notice Pinto Lake mentioned in my lyrics and this is why.
 All properties were either sold off to other early settlers or given to the church.
 St. Francis High School and Valley Church were both built on an old property belonging to my early family.